oconnor663/bao/docs/spec.md

 In addition, the root node -- whether it's a chunk or a parent -- is hashed with two tweaks:

-- The input byte length, encoded as a 16-byte little endian integer, is appended to the bytes of the node.
+- The input byte length, encoded as a 16-byte little-endian integer, is appended to the bytes of the node.
 - The **last node** BLAKE2 finalization flag is set to true.
 Note that BLAKE2 supports setting the last node flag at any time, so hashing the first chunk